Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | Stalemate | You find the item priced as expected.  |
 | Failure   | The merchant haggles the price up 10%. |

-> **Example:** A character looks to buy some Heavy Armor (Legendary) in a large marketplace and the GM rules that item is being sold there.
+> **Example:** A character looks to buy some Heavy Armor (Legendary) in a large marketplace and the GM rules that the item is being sold there.
 > The character rolls a Barter check but fails.
 They have the choice to buy the item for 440 CU or try again tomorrow.

+When selling an item of Rare rarity or higher, the same rules apply but in reverse (the character attempts to haggle the price up).

 # 2. Characters

-A character is a sentient creature that exists in the World to work towards its goals, uphold its ideals, and above all else, survive.
+A character is a sentient creature that exists in the world, working towards its goals, upholding its ideals, and above all else, trying to survive.
 Characters are chiefly defined by attributes, skills, and perks, all of which are deciding factors in just how well it performs at completing those objectives.

 > Player characters, or PC's, are characters controlled by the players.